MarcHamamji/runner.nvim/README.md

   functions that run code.
 For example, a handler could run the project, run the tests, build the project, or even run custom project scripts.

   A handler is a function that accepts a buffer number as an argument, and doesn't return anything.
+This buffer number is the buffer where the code to run is located.
-The buffer number defaults to the buffer where the `run()` function was called, or, if specified, the buffer number that was passed to the `run()` function.
-This buffer number where the code to run is located.
+  It defaults to the buffer where the `run()` function was called, or, if specified, is the buffer number that was passed to the `run()` function.
 Runner runs the appropriate handler based on this buffer's filetype.

   For using multiple handlers on the same filetype, see the [choice helper](#choice(handlers)).